nus-cs2030s/2021-s2/docs/26-nested-classes.md

 Line 1 above looks just like what we do when we instantiate a class, except that we are instantiating an interface with a `{ .. }` body.

-An anonymous class is just like a local class, it captures the variables of the enclosing scope as well -- the same rules to variable access as local class applies.
+An anonymous class is just like a local class, it captures the variables of the enclosing scope as well -- the same rules to variable access as local classes applies.